 Golic, of Bensalem, opened the game with a single to left field.
 He scored on shortstop Eric Frain's triple.

 "It was a tough decision to switch Mark from shortstop to the outfield," Ryan coach Ron Gerhart said, "but it was a decision that had to be made.
 We kept him in the lineup because we needed his leadoff abilities."

 The Vikings are not finished.
 The Blue Division champions will play Franklin Towne Charter, the Public League representative, for the PIAA District 12 Class AAA title Thursday at La Salle High.

-Trailing by 9-2 after Ryan's fourth inning, Wood climbed back in with five runs in the sixth.
-In the home seventh, after Jeff Courter made it 9-8 on a double to right-center, Brittingham faced Sean Kovacs, just in for lefthanded starter Kevin Mack, with two outs and runners on first and second.
+Trailing by 9-2, Wood climbed back with five runs in the sixth.
+In the home seventh, after Jeff Courter made it 9-8 on a double to right-center, Brittingham came to bat against Sean Kovacs, just in for lefthanded starter Kevin Mack, with two outs and runners on first and second.

 Brittingham launched what looked like a game-winning home run to deep center.
 The Ryan faithful breathed a heavy sigh of relief when Pat Kwiatkowski gloved the bomb just in front of the 375-foot sign.